Christoph16478/iq/iq_python.md

 **What is SVM?**

-_Support vector machine (SVM)_ is a supervised machine learning model that considers the classification algorithms for two-group classification problems.
+_Support Vector Machine (SVM)_ is a supervised machine learning model that considers the classification algorithms for two-group classification problems.
 Support vector machine is a representation of the training data as points in space are separated into categories with the help of a clear gap that should be as wide as possible.

 ----